smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 ---------------

 ### Safety check items

+#### FABOOL Series
 - Is the height of the laser head appropriate?
 - Are there any obstacles in the processing area or near the processing machine?
 - Is the base on which the material is placed hard to burn?
+(Laser light may reach depending on the thickness of the material)
+- Is the processing range within the material being arranged?

+#### EtcherLaser
+- Is the height of the laser head appropriate?
+- Are there any obstacles in the processing area or near the processing machine?
+- Is the bottom plate closed properly?
+- When processing with the bottom open, the base on which the material is placed hard to burn?
 (Laser light may reach depending on the thickness of the material)
 - Is the processing range within the material being arranged?